How many MPs are there in the House of Commons?

 What is the longest length of service for an MP?

 Charles Pelham Villiers served continuously for 63 years, 6 days.
 Sir Winston Churchill served for 63 years, 10 months in total but this was not unbroken service.

 Parliament does not hold data about MPs' ethnicity.
 External sources suggest that 41 MPs elected in May 2015 define themselves as being from an ethnic minority.

 Do MPs have to live in their constituency?

-MPs do not have to live in their constituency - there is no residency qualification at all, MPs could live outside the UK.
-There are, however, nationality and age qualifications and a number of disqualifications for MPs.
+MPs do not have to live in their constituency.
+In fact, there is no residency qualification at all - an MP could even live outside the UK.
+There are, however, nationality and age qualifications and a number of other disqualifications for MPs.

 For more details contact the Electoral Commission

 When did MPs first get an annual salary?

 What is the annual salary of an MP?

 The Independent Parliamentary Standards Authority (IPSA) confirmed on 26 February 2016, that MPs’ pay would increase by 1.3% from 1 April 2016, in line with the rate of annual change in average earnings.